-Formerly known as the Wat Huay Khot, Wat Huay Mongkol is among the most visited temples in Hua Hin.
+Formerly known as the Wat Huay Khot, Wat Huay Mongkol is among the most visited and famous Buddhist temple in Hua Hin.
 The temple complex is located around 15 kilometres west of Hua Hin.
 It is famous for the enormous statue of one of Thailand’s most famous monks, Luang Phor Thuad.

 The Grand Luang Phor Thuad Statue of Wat Hua Mongkol